Ecuador: Security forces take over prisons after deadly violence | DW | 16.11.2021

 Ecuador's overcrowded prisons have seen a rise in violence, with more than 320 inmates having been killed so far in 2021.
 In September, 119 inmates were killed at the prison in Guayaquil during the worst incident of prison violence in Ecuador's recent history.
 Lasso had imposed a state of emergency twice after incidents of gang violence this year.

-Ecuador's Constitutional Court subsequently placed limits on the executive intervention, barring soldiers from the inside of prisons and authorizing their mobilization among civilians for no more than 30 days.
+Ecuador's Constitutional Court subsequently placed limits on executive intervention, barring soldiers from inside of prisons and authorizing their mobilization among civilians for no more than 30 days.

 The country lies between the world's biggest cocaine producers, Colombia and Peru.
 It is a popular transit country among drug traffickers because of its porous borders and busy seaports.

-The state currently employes 1,500 prison guards to manage its prison population of over 39,000 people.
+The state currently employes 1,500 prison guards to manage its prison population of more than 39,000 people.
 Experts believe at least another 3,000 guards would need to be hired to alleviate the crisis.
 Due to widespread corruption, it is easy for inmates to get contraband, including weapons, while behind bars.

 tg/dj (dpa, AFP, Reuters)